-Note: It is a best practice to create a default query partition (a partition without a query).
+It is a best practice to create a default query partition (a partition without a query).
 Doing this will allow you to load documents into the default partition before you have finished creating the other partitions.
 As new partitions with queries are created, the documents will be automatically moved from the default partition to the query partitions with matching queries.

-For details on how to configure the database rebalancer with the query assignment policy, see the sections "Query Assignment Policy" on page 205, "Configuring the Rebalancer on a Database" on page 210, and "Configuring the Rebalancer on a Forest" on page 211.
+For details on how to configure the database rebalancer with the query assignment policy, see the sections Section 16.3.5, "Query Assignment Policy" [140], Section 16.5, "Configuring the Rebalancer on a Database" [143], and Section 16.6, "Configuring the Rebalancer on a Forest" [144].

 Query partitions do unfiltered searches, which means that the results are not filtered for validation.
-For details about unfiltered queries, see the Fast Pagination and Unfiltered Searches chapter in the Query Performance and Tuning Guide.
+For details about unfiltered queries, see the Fast Pagination and Unfiltered Searches in the Query Performance and Tuning Guide.

-For example, the following creates query partition number 1, named tier1, with two forests in the Documents database on the host, MyHost1:
+For example, the following command creates query partition number 1, named tier1, with two forests in the Documents database on the host, MyHost1:

 '''

 curl -X POST --anyauth --user admin:admin \

 -H "Content-type: application/json" \

 -d '{

-"partition-name": "tierl",
+"partition-name": "tier1",

 "partition-number": "1",

 "forests-per-host": 2,

 "host": [ "MyHost1" ],

 "option": [ "failover=none" ]

 }' \

 http://MyHost1:8002/manage/v2/databases/Documents/partitions

 '''

-18.7.2 Setting the Query Assignment Policy for the Query Partition
+17.7.2.
+Setting the Query Assignment Policy for the Query Partition

-After creating a query partition, you can use the

-POST:/manage/v2/databases/{id|name}/partition-queries REST resource address to assign to it a query assignment policy, as described in "Query Assignment Policy" on page 205.
+After creating a query partition, you can use the POST:/manage/v2/databases/{id|name}/ partition-queries REST resource address to assign to it a query assignment policy, as described in Section 16.3.5, "Query Assignment Policy" [140].

-Note: Any indexes required for the query must be created before creating the query partition.
+Any indexes required for the query must be created before creating the query partition.